cslarsen/dna-traits/README.md

 * Google sparse hash map
 * A 23andme genome.
 Many people have uploaded theirs on the net for free use.
 See for example OpenSNP.
+* Python development files, if you want to build the Python module.

 Usage
 -----